 When I’m with my parents I try to pay for dinner.
 They’ve done so much for me, and it’s the least I can do for them.
 I manage to win that battle about 80% of the time.
 The other 20% of the time my mom gets stubborn and tells me how she feels horribly if I pay, and that she should be paying.
 So I give in… once in a while.

 Last night my dad pays, and I nearly crapped myself when he pulled out his Alaska Airlines Visa Signature Card to pay for dinner.

 Me: “Dad… look at the credit card you just put down and tell me what’s wrong with this picture.”

 Dad: “Did I miz somesing on za check?”

 Me: “No, look at the card you’re using.
-Don’t you remember which card you’re supposed to be using for dining purchases so you get double points?”
+Don’t you remember which card you’re supposed to be using for dining purchases so you get bonus points?”

 Dad: “Yes, zha Alaska Airlines Card I sought?”

-Me: “No, the Chase Sapphire Preferred® Card offers double points on dining.”
+Me: “No, the Chase Sapphire Preferred® Card offers bonus points on dining.”